Rise-Vision/risevision-documentation/_posts/user/storage/Tagging/2014-10-01-what-is-tagging.md

 |          |    product: levi        | display location: shoe rack  | region: southeast  |
 |          |                         |                              | region: southwest  |

-The tagged Image will now appear on any Display, Presentation or Widget that has the Tags; discount:, product:, display: and region: with any combination of the Lookup Values.
+The tagged image will now appear on any display, presentation or widget that has the tags "discount:", "product:", "display:" and "region:", with any combination of those tags' lookup values.
+_ _ _

 Unfortunately, discounts don’t run forever and we don’t want the headache of having to remember to go back and remove our discount promotion.

-To automate the process of removing the item on a certain date, we’ll use Timeline Tags.
+To automate the process of removing the item on a certain date, we’ll use Timeline tags.

 _ _ _

 ####Timeline Tags
-Timeline Tags provide you with the ability to specify when a tagged item should play, when it should end and the times the item should appear.
-By default, a tagged item will be all day, everyday.
+Timeline tags provide you with the ability to specify display times for a tagged item: when it should play, when it should end, and what specific times it should appear.
+Without timeline tags, a tagged item will be displayed all day, every day.

-Using the previous example, let’s update what we’ve already setup to include a Start Date and End Date.
+Using the previous example, let’s update what we’ve already set up to include a start date and an end date.

-As a recap, we currently have the following Tags setup on the Image for the Northface product.
-We are now going to add a Timeline Tag so that the Image only appears during the Date range specified.
+To recap, we currently have the following tags set up on the image for the Northface product:

 | Tag Name |  Tag Name: Lookup Value |  Tag Name: Lookup Value  | Tag Name: Lookup Value |
 |----------|-------------------------|--------------------------|-----------------------